LOCO Codes: Lexicographically-Ordered Constrained Codes: Density Gains in MR Systems

 \begin{remark} If the C-LOCO message length, $s^{\textup{c}}$, does not divide $n-w$, we pad with few, say $\delta$, zeros. \end{remark}

-One of the two reasons why we do not apply the C-LOCO code on the entire LDPC codeword here is to limit the rate loss resulting from integrating the C-LOCO code in the MR system.
+One of the two reasons why we do not apply the C-LOCO code on the entire LDPC codeword here is to limit the rate loss resulting from integrating the C-LOCO code in the MR system, which is a critical requirement in all data storage systems.
 The other reason will be introduced upon discussing the simulation plots.
 Lemma~\ref{lem_rate_mr} gives the overall rate of the LDPC-LOCO coding scheme applied in our system.

 \begin{lemma} Consider the following LDPC-LOCO coding scheme.
-A C-LOCO code of rate $R_\textup{LOCO}^{\textup{c}}$ is used to encode only the parity bits of an LDPC code of rate $R_\textup{LDPC}$.
+A C-LOCO code of rate $R_{\textup{LOCO}}^{\textup{c}}$ is used to encode only the parity bits of an LDPC code of rate $R_{\textup{LDPC}}$.
 The overall rate of this scheme is:

 \end{lemma}

 \begin{IEEEproof} The length of the LDPC codeword can be written as:

 Only those $n-w$ bits are going to be encoded via the C-LOCO code.
 Consequently,